Surgeon’s book explores high-stress jobs and mental health

-Denise Kelly has been the program coordinator of volunteer services for Sharp HospiceCare for almost nine years.
-Every holiday season, however, you may find Denise in her other "office": the Julian Christmas Tree Ranch.
+Denise Kelly has been the program coordinator of volunteer services for Sharp HospiceCare for about 14 years.
+Every holiday season, however, you might find Denise in her other “office” — the Julian Christmas Tree Ranch, high up in the northeastern mountains of San Diego County.

 Though hospice care and conifer tree husbandry may seem unrelated at first glance, both of Kelly's occupations are defined by careful compassion and the preservation of memories.